miscreant/meta/dotnet/README.md

 ## Security Notice

-Though this library is written by cryptographic professionals, it has not undergone a thorough security audit, and cryptographic professionals are still humans that make mistakes.
-Use this library at your own risk.
+This library has not undergone a thorough security audit.
+Use it at your own risk.

 ## Requirements